flutter/website/src/get-started/flutter-for/ios-devs.md

 theming needs that you would typically do.

-To take full advantage of Material Components in your app, declare a top-level widget, MaterialApp, as the entry point to your application.
+To take full advantage of Material Components in your app, declare a top-level widget, `MaterialApp`, as the entry point to your application.
-MaterialApp is a convenience widget that wraps a number of widgets that are commonly required for applications implementing Material Design.
+`MaterialApp` is a convenience widget that wraps a number of widgets that are commonly required for applications implementing Material Design.
-It builds upon a WidgetsApp by adding Material specific functionality.
+It builds upon a `WidgetsApp` by adding Material specific functionality.

 But Flutter is flexible and expressive enough to implement any design language.
 On iOS, you can use the [Cupertino library][] to produce an interface that adheres to the [Human Interface Guidelines][].
 For the full set of these widgets,